-When will the new Adena Fayette Medical Center be complete?
+FAQs: The new Adena Fayette Medical Center

 Construction begins in 2025, and the new hospital is expected to open in 2027.